phucvdb/ansible/Add-hoc-command/readme.md

         %sudo   ALL=(ALL:ALL) NOPASSWD:ALL

 3. Setup ssh-copy-id from control machine to remote machine (in the control machine)
    $ssh-copy-id administrator@<Remote-machine-IP>
    After that, you enter your credentials and done.

-and then, let's setup the ssh-agent to remember your credentials (in the control machine)
+In the continuous steps, let's setup the ssh-agent to remember your credentials (in the control machine)
    $ ssh-agent bash
    $ ssh-add ~/.ssh/id_rsa

 Now, erverything are done for you to use the add-on commands